 - Sit down together with both lists and create a master list that includes everything you both listed.

 - Make two copies of the list and, individually, go through the list and put your initials next to the items that you enjoy, are good at, or you want to be responsible for.

 - If you think it will be a shared responsibility, put both of your initials but underline the one you think will have the primary responsibility.

 - Set aside a time for you both to meet, uninterrupted and without phones or other distractions, to discuss your lists, what you have agreed or disagreed on, and who will have the primary responsibility for each item.

-Keep in mind, you are not locked into these role and responsibilities for the rest of your life.
-You may find, as you go along, that you actually enjoy cleaning the toilet when you initially thought you would hate it.
+Keep in mind that you are not locking yourself into these roles and responsibilities for the rest of your life.
+As you go along, you may find that you actually enjoy cleaning the toilet when you initially thought you would hate it.
 Be flexible and fluid, and revisit the responsibilities whenever needed.
 Create a game out of it.
-Hang your lists on the refrigerator and whoever completes their tasks first gets some sort of prize.
-Have fun with it because, let’s face it, “adulting” is not always fun, but if you can enter your engagement or marriage with a better understanding of your expectations, it may save you from needless conflicts later and create a much more harmonious relationship.
+Hang your lists on the refrigerator and whoever completes their tasks first gets a prize.
+Have fun with it because, let’s face it, “adulting” is not always fun.
+Still, if you can enter your engagement or marriage with a better understanding of your expectations, it may save you from needless conflicts later and create a much more harmonious relationship.